tethysplatform/tethys/docs/tutorials/component_app_basics/user_experience.rst

         See the :ref:`lib.tethys API docs <tethys_components_custom>` for all possible keyword arguments to ``Panel`` and ``Chart``

-        See the :ref:`lib.utils API docs <tethys_components_custom>` for other functions that might be helpful.
+        See the :ref:`lib.utils API docs <tethys_components_utils>` for other functions that might be helpful.

 Solution
 --------